Contentful Personalization & Analytics

 @contentful/optimization-core Builds page, identify, track, entry view, entry click, entry hover, and Custom Flag view events.
 Applies consent gates.
 Queues Experience API and Insights API work.

 @contentful/optimization-web Initializes Core for a browser runtime.
-Persists consent, profile data, selected optimizations, and anonymous IDs.
+Persists consent and, when persistence consent permits it, profile data, selected optimizations, and anonymous IDs.
 Discovers tracked DOM elements and observes interactions.

-@contentful/optimization-react-web Creates and tears down the Web SDK instance, resolves entries in React, emits data-ctfl-* attributes, exposes interactionTracking, and emits router-driven page() calls.
+@contentful/optimization-react-web Creates and tears down the Web SDK instance, resolves entries in React, emits data-ctfl-* attributes, exposes the SDK instance, and emits router-driven page() calls.

 The application still owns Contentful fetching, rendering policy, consent UX, identity policy, route ownership, and any business event taxonomy passed to track().